-My name is Dave Collins and I'm an aspiring wildlife photographer based in the glorious Cotswolds in South West England.
+My name is Dave Collins and I'm an aspiring wildlife photographer based in the Cotswolds in South West England.
 I have a full time job so my photography is limited to my free time....for now.

 My interest in wildlife began at an early age.
 For those that know me well, my comfort blanket as a child was not a toy, teddy or actual blanket.
 No. Anything that crept and crawled found it's way into my very special yellow bucket.
 Special in that I filled it with whatever I could find, In hindsight, not my finest moment but it fed my fascination for minibeasts.
 I soon moved on to a proper bug bottle and would spend every waking moment hunting for caterpillars, beetles and reptiles.

 I then developed an interest in birds and would spend my time sketching them if I wasn't out trying to find and identify them.
-I then entered my teens, when football, computer games and girls arrived on the scene.
+I then entered my teens, when football and computer games arrived on the scene.
 My formative years, if you will.
 The spark for wildlife returned in my late twenties and coincided with the purchase of my first DSLR.
 Taking pictures has always been something I've enjoyed doing and the two interests have grown into a combined hobby that I find increasingly addictive.